 Pairing Wine and Halloween Treats (Video)

-Lots of laughs on CTV’s The Social this week!
+We shared lots of laughs (cackles?) on CTV’s The Social!
 The hosts chose the theme of a Royal Halloween, so Lainey dressed as Prince George, Cyn was Daenerys from Game of Thrones, Mel was Megan Markle and Marci was Queen Ramonda from the Black Panther movie.
 I channeled my inner (royal) wine witch and brought my broom shtick to the show.
 What a hoot we had together!
 Here are the tips, tricks and wines we discussed … Something a bit scary happens on Halloween: we’re surrounded by lots of treats, but will they pair well with our wine?
-Here, with some […]
+Here, with […]

 read more …